10 beautiful places to visit in the Cotswolds, England

 The Cotswolds are a beautiful part of Southern England, with picturesque villages and towns full of quaint cottages, gift shops and tea rooms.
-The whole region is popular with both local and international visitors, but where are the best places to visit in the Cotswolds?
+There are so many areas to discover, however, here are my top 10 most beautiful places to visit in the Cotswolds

 The Cotswolds makes for a great day out, wandering around the beautiful towns and villages, stopping for tea and cake in a little tea room, or maybe a hearty Sunday lunch in one of the many pubs.